F1H-DU-L1/BipScrap/services/summary_of_content_changes/README.md

 # Ollama model, available models listed in the `Supported Models` section
 OLLAMA_MODEL="llama3.1:8b"

+# Character limit after which the content is split into fragments.
+It’s best to set this to 50% of the model's context size.
+The default value of 3072 should yield correct results.
+FRAGMENT_SIZE="3072"

+# Whether to display the LLM output in real-time as it is being generated.
+SHOW_STREAM="false"

 # Prompt used for summarizing a single document fragment
 FRAGMENT_SUMMARY_PROMPT="Jesteś asystentem, który potrafi czytać długie dokumenty i przygotowywać streszczenia w akapitach."